 DRM is another factor that might introduce additional delay in start-up time, the license delivery turnaround time will block content playback even though low latency is turned on.
 In this case, the player adjusts to the latest live frame upon successful license delivery, and the latency is consistent with the set low latency value.

 How can I monitor these tradeoffs?

 For all of the above reasons, balancing a robust, scalable online streaming platform with minimal re-buffering and stream interruptions against the time-sensitive behavior of low latency CMAF streaming can be challenging.
 The solution is a holistic view of the streaming experience, provided by Bitmovin Analytics.

-Bitmovin Analytics provides insights into session quality so customers can monitor performance of low latency streaming sessions and make real time decisions to adjust player and encoding configurations to improve the experience.
-Bitmovin offers all existing video quality metrics (e.g. Start up time, Buffer Rate) and a few additional metrics to specifically monitor low latency streaming at a content level, such as:
+Bitmovin Analytics provides insights into session quality so customers can monitor the performance of low latency streaming sessions and make real-time decisions to adjust player and encoding configurations to improve the experience.
+Bitmovin offers all existing video quality metrics (e.g. Startup time, Buffer Rate) and a few additional metrics to specifically monitor low latency streaming at a content level, such as:

 - Target Latency

 - Dropped Frames